TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Overview/Index.rst

 data providers of FormEngine which add all information needed for the rendering part.
 Then feed this data array to the rendering part of FormEngine to end up with a result array containing all HTML, CSS and JavaScript.

-This basically means the full FormEngine concept is a two-fold process: First create an array having all render-relevant information, then call the render engine using this array to come up with output.
+This basically means the full FormEngine concept is a two-fold process: First create an array to gather all render-relevant information, then call the render engine using this array to come up with output.

 This two-fold process has a number of advantages:

-   * The data compiler step can be regulated by a controller to only enrich with stuff that is needed in a given context.
+   * The data compiler step can be regulated by a controller to only enrich with stuff that is needed in any given context.
-     This part is supported by encapsulating single data providers in data groups, so single data providers can be omitted if not relevant.
+     This part is supported by encapsulating single data providers in data groups, single data providers can be omitted if not relevant in given scope.

    * Data providing and rendering is split: Controllers could re-use the rendering part of FormEngine while all or parts of the data providers are omitted, or their data comes from "elsewhere".
-Furthermore, controllers can re-use the data providers part of FormEngine and output the result in an entirely different way than HTML.
-The latter is for instance used when FormEngine is triggered for a TCA tree by an ajax call and outputs a JSON array.
+Furthermore, controllers can re-use the data providing part of FormEngine and output the result in an entirely different way than HTML.
+The latter is for instance used when FormEngine is triggered for a TCA tree by an ajax call and thus outputs a JSON array.

    * The code constructs behind "data providing" and "rendering" can be different to allow higher re-use and more flexibility with having the "data array" as main communication base in between.
 This will become more obvious